 I’m an eating disorder specialist counsellor because I’ve been there.
-I haven’t been given a formal diagnosis (I spoke to my GP about my eating once – the result wasn’t very supportive!), but I would have met the diagnosing criteria for binge eating disorder.
+I haven’t been given a formal diagnosis (I spoke to my GP about my eating once – the result wasn’t very supportive!).
+Still, I would have met the diagnosing criteria for binge eating disorder.
 I would now class myself as being in recovery from binge eating.

-Your experience of having an eating disorder will be different to mine, and that’s okay.
+Your experience of having an eating disorder will be different from mine, and that’s okay.
 We’re all individuals and have unique experiences.
-I don’t know exactly what your experiences are, but I do know what it’s like to obsess about food and experience overwhelming compulsions.
+I don’t know exactly what your experiences are, but I know what it’s like to obsess about food and experience overwhelming compulsions.

 My story is fairly typical for someone who uses food as a coping mechanism.
 I grew up believing that I wasn’t good enough.
 I attended a highly competitive school where perfectionism was the standard.
 This destroyed my self-esteem and self-worth.
 I struggled with anxiety and depression throughout my teenage years and into early adulthood.

 I would overthink everything, compare myself to others and constantly criticise myself.
-I did what a lot of people did and used food to try to manage how I was feeling.
+I did what many people do and used food to try to manage how I was feeling.
 Stressed?
 Eat.
 Upset?
 Eat.
 Happy?
 Celebrate with food.
 It was a nonstop cycle!
 I was lucky in that I found a way through this while I was quite young.
 I received a lot of support from family members, friends, and counsellors.

-I found a way through my problems, and now I’m able to live a much happier life.
-I’ve taken what I learned and now I’m using that to help other people who are also struggling with life.
+I found a way through my problems, and now I can live a much happier life.
+I’ve taken what I learned, and now I’m using that to help other people who are also struggling with life.
 It’s so easy to find yourself in a dark place, without a light and unable to find a way out.
-I’m here to support you and to help you find a way to live a happier and healthier life.
+I’m here to support you and help you find a way to live a happier and healthier life.

 These are some of the values and qualities that I bring into my work:

 I am a qualified and professional counsellor, accredited by the National Counselling Society.